 If there is no definition of "accidental" in the policy, we generally apply a definition of the word as it is commonly understood: an unforeseen or unexpected and unfortunate occurrence.
-It can either be the cause or the result that is unexpected – but at least one of them must be.
+It can either be the cause or the result that is unexpected – but it must be at least one of them.

 We will look at the particular circumstances of each case to decide whether what has happened meets the policy’s requirements.
 For example, a car accident may be external, violent and visible – whereas a heart attack is violent and visible but not external.

 However, we will carefully consider how likely it is that the death or bodily injury is attributable to a particular cause.
 For example, a heart attack could lead to a car accident – or a car accident could lead to a heart attack.
 Or it could be that the two events are completely unrelated.